kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 As with creation, terraform will prompt a list of all resources scheduled for destruction.
 You should read the list carefully before entering "yes".

 And that's it!
-This configuration will quickly allow the spinning up and tearing donw of Snowflake databases.
+This configuration will quickly allow the spinning up and tearing down of Snowflake databases.
 After resource creation, you can implement data pipelines to materialize tables and views within the three schemas.
 Destroying the resources via Terraform at the end of the day will ensure you do not pay for storage costs overnight.